Lost in Translation: Three challenges for the collection and use of data in personal informatics

 Brubaker, J. R., Hirano, S. H., & Hayes, G. R. (2011).
 Lost in Translation: Three challenges for the collection and use of data in personal informatics.
 In Personal Informatics & HCI: Design, Theory, & Social Implications at CHI 2011.
 Vancouver, BC, Canada.

 Brubaker, Jed R., Sen H. Hirano, and Gillian R. Hayes.
 “Lost in Translation: Three Challenges for the Collection and Use of Data in Personal Informatics.”
-In Personal Informatics & HCI: Design, Theory, & Social Implications at CHI 2011.
+In Personal Informatics &Amp; HCI: Design, Theory, &Amp; Social Implications at CHI 2011.
 Vancouver, BC, Canada, 2011.

 Brubaker, Jed R., et al. “Lost in Translation: Three Challenges for the Collection and Use of Data in Personal Informatics.”
-Personal Informatics & HCI: Design, Theory, & Social Implications at CHI 2011, 2011.
+Personal Informatics &Amp; HCI: Design, Theory, &Amp; Social Implications at CHI 2011, 2011.

 As personal informatics tools grow in number, interpretation and interoperability of data will become increasingly important.
 In this paper, we share insights from our development of Estrellita, a medical tracking system for high-risk infants, and our ongoing research in the area of social media.
 We highlight three challenges relevant to the area of personal informatics: determining context, assumptions around “personal” use, and the social implications of representation.